FireFather/hakkapeliitta-nnue/README.md

 ### Hakkapelitta nnue

-I've added support for an external NNUE (halfkp_256x2-32-32) evaluation (nn.bin) via Daniel Shawul's nnue-probe library: https://github.com/dshawul/nnue-probe.
+Support added for an external NNUE (halfkp_256x2-32-32) evaluation (nn.bin) via Daniel Shawul's nnue-probe library: https://github.com/dshawul/nnue-probe.

 The executable has been produced using Visual Studio 2022...the project files have been included.

 The executable (hakkapelitta.exe) and very strong nnue binary (nn.bin) are located in x64/Release folder.

-For variety, any halfkp_256x2-32-32 NNUE can be used...see:
+Any halfkp_256x2-32-32 NNUE can be used...see:

 https://github.com/FireFather/halfkp_256x2-32-32-nets or